pouria-drd/ArzWatch/README.md

 # ArzWatch

-A Python-based currency and price monitoring tool that fetches and displays real-time market data from website like TGJU (Tehran Gold and Jewelry Union) and other ones.
+A Python-based currency and price monitoring tool that fetches and displays real-time market data from websites like [Alan Chand](https://alanchand.com/gold-price) and other ones.

 ## Features

--   Real-time price fetching from TGJU
+-   Real-time price fetching from [Alan Chand](https://alanchand.com/gold-price) and other sources
 -   Multiple display formats (table and name-value pairs)
 -   Support for both Rial and Toman currency display
 -   Clean and organized terminal output